How to Find a House in Groningen

 Arguably even more important than the place you’ll be living in, is the people you’ll be living with.
 Landlords are often picky when it comes to internationals, and specifically guys, so it would be ideal to have a Dutch person or a girl in your group.
 Living with your friends can be incredibly fun, but besides being comfortable living with them, you also need to make sure you have compatible living preferences.
 These are simple things like cleaning schedules and house rules.
 Although these may not seem paramount to some of you now, they can quickly transform a pleasant living experience with friends to an inescapable housing arrangement with people you can no longer stand.
 Finally, keep in mind, that although the people you’ll be staying with will be a very important aspect of your life here in Groningen, as a student you won’t be spending all your time at home.
 Therefore, your flatmates don’t necessarily have to be your best mates, just people who you can mutually agree on and respect certain ground rules, and whose company you can enjoy.

 Another note that’s not really relevant in your search for accommodation, but has been causing a lot of stress to some UCG students (especially internationals) is where to store your belongings over the summer.
 The cheapest option would be to try and find friends who already have a place here in Groningen and ask to leave your things with them.
 Another option is to start paying rent for your new place as soon as your SSH contract expires, so you can leave your stuff there over the summer holidays.
 That might be a bit expensive though, so it’s highly recommended to rent a storage unit for the summer.
 It can be quite cheap, especially if you share it with a friend.
-This storage company is highly recommended.
+This storage company is a good option.

 Finally, if you want to hire an agency to help you in your search, here is a list of agencies, that we’ve split into two categories: ones you should try and ones you should avoid, based on past experiences of students